 - the top 3 environmental tech policy issues policymakers should be focusing on.

-- a review of environmental legislation the tech sector is advocating for.
+- a review of environmental legislation ITI is advocating for.

-- how advocates can work most effectively with the Trump administration.
+- how advocates can work most effectively with a potential Scott Pruitt Environmental Protection Agency.

 Journalists covering violent protests during Trump's inauguration parade were arrested and charged with felony rioting.
 Journalism advocates have been denouncing the charges.
 Jonah Engles Bromwich has the story in The New York Times.